statichunt/statichunt/content/landing-pages/become-a-sponsor.md

 pricing:
   title: "Sponsorship Options"
-  subtitle: "Tailored Opportunities to Connect with Developers"
+  subtitle: "Tailored opportunities to connect with our engaged audience."
   note: "Sponsorship benefits last for your package duration.
 For quality, sponsored products per category may be limited."
   annual_plan:
   - name: "Standard Sponsorship"